-This year’s keynote speaker will be Assistant Secretary of Defense for Strategy, Plans, and Capabilities Dr. James H. Anderson.
+This year’s keynote speaker was Assistant Secretary of Defense for Strategy, Plans, and Capabilities Dr. James H. Anderson.
 Prior to this appointment, Dr. Anderson served three years as the Vice President for Academic Affairs at the Marine Corps University.
 From 2012 to 2015, he was Dean of Academics and Deputy Director at the Marine Corps War College.
-From 2009 to 2012, he worked as Professor of International and Security Studies at the George C. Marshall Center for European Security Studies, where he directed the Program in Advanced Security Studies.
+From 2009 to 2012, he worked as the Professor of International and Security Studies at the George C. Marshall Center for European Security Studies, where he directed the Program in Advanced Security Studies.
 Dr. Anderson served in the Office of the Secretary of Defense from 2001 to 2009, where he was Director of Middle East Policy in International Security Affairs, among other positions.

 The 2018 JUMP Annual Dinner featured Secretary of the Air Force Heather Wilson who discussed the demanding and changing role of the U.S. Air Force in the Indo-Pacific.
-The 2017 dinner featured a keynote address by the Chief of Naval Operations, Admiral John Richardson, who discussed the state of the U.S.-Japan alliance and the challenges of growing maritime competition in the Asia Pacific, and a speech by Admiral (ret.)
+The 2017 dinner featured a keynote address by the Chief of Naval Operations, Admiral John Richardson, who discussed the state of the U.S.-Japan Alliance and the challenges of growing maritime competition in the Asia Pacific, and a speech by Admiral (ret.)
 Dennis Blair, former Director of National Intelligence and Commander of U.S. Pacific Command.
 For the 2016 Annual Dinner discussion, General Robert Neller, Commandant of the Marine Corps, remarked on the importance of maintaining strong allies to approach growing challenges and potential friction points in the Pacific.

-This invitation-only event is for JUMP members.
 If you aren’t already a member of JUMP, sign up now: Join JUMP.

 Website design & development time4design.